 It’s amazing what surprises Mother Earth (and I mean that literally this time) can spring on us at times.
 And it’s also amazing how often ‘experts’ can be not quite so expert.
-Herewith follows the still-unfolding illustrated tale of the recent Big Dig (with apologies to Boston) here at the Money Pit.
+Herewith follows the story of the recent Big Dig (with apologies to Boston) here at The Money Pit.

 I may have mentioned in passing that one of the items on the Money Pit To-Do List was to replace the cesspool.
 Mercifully-quick background: in my region of New York state, most localities do not have sewers.
 There are a few communities that do, but the norm for sewage disposal has always been a cesspool.
 The original ones (circa 1940s-1960s) were constructed of individual ‘perforated’ cinderblocks.
 Over the decades these cesspools develop an unfortunate tendency to collapse, usually without warning, leaving a large gaping odiferous pit in one’s yard.
 The lifespan of a typical “block” cesspool is about 30 years depending on usage and the site’s soil characteristics.
 (That said, I vividly recall my family returning from an August vacation in Florida during the early 1960s to find that our circa-1950 pool had collapsed and was stinking up the entire neighborhood unbearably.
 So you never know.)
 Any block cesspool still in use nowadays has been living on borrowed time for quite a while.
 The installation of block cesspools was banned here in the early 1970s in favor of precast ones but there are plenty of older homes still gambling on their ‘block pools.’